-Matthew Sakiestewa Gilbert is enrolled with the Hopi Tribe from the village of upper Moencopi in northeastern Arizona.
-He is an assistant professor of American Indian Studies & History at the University of Illinois at Urbana-Champaign.
-He received his Ph.D. and M.A. in history from the University of California, Riverside, and M.A. in theology from Talbot School of Theology.
+Matthew Sakiestewa Gilbert is enrolled with the Hopi Tribe from the village of upper Munqapi in northeastern Arizona.
+He is Professor and Head the Department of American Indian Studies at the University of Arizona.
+Prior to this, he served as Professor and Director of American Indian Studies and Professor of History at the University of Illinois at Urbana-Champaign.

-To contact the author, please feel free to email him at: email@example.com
+To contact the author, please email him at: email@example.com